 Unincorporated businesses are able to choose to deduct certain expenses on a flat rate basis.
 However, this is worth discussing before opting for it, as the flat rates are not generous.

-At ACCOTAX, we work with the number of startups, if you are looking for a Startup Accountants in UK, you don’t need to look further.
-Simply call us no on 0800 644 1258 or 0203 4411 258 to speak to one of our tax experts.
+At ACCOTAX, we work with a number of startups, if you are looking for a Startup Accountants in UK, you don’t need to look further.
+Simply call us no on 0800 644 1258 to speak to one of our tax experts.